gridsome/gridsome.org/docs/routing.md

 }
 ```

+## Default route params
 The default route params is `:year`, `:month`, `:day` and `:slug`.

+## Custom route params
-You can also use fields coming from a GraphQL node type.
+There is possible to use fields coming from a GraphQL node type as route.
 Field values are slugified, but the original value will be available as **{fieldname}_raw**.
 Only root level primitive fields will be available as params.